Samherji: 2019 Namibia scandal

-In May 2021, internal conversations were leaked to the press which showed that since the start of the Namibia scandal, Samherji has employed a special "guerrilla division" with the objective of conducting smear campaigns against the company's critics and journalists who investigated the bribery scheme.
+In May 2021, internal conversations were leaked to the press, which showed that since the start of the Namibia scandal, Samherji has employed a special "guerrilla division" with the objective of conducting smear campaigns against the company's critics and journalists who investigated the bribery scheme.
 In an example of astroturfing, the company had hired a lawyer and public relations manager to pen and edit opinion articles and social media entries which were then published under the name of a ship's captain in Samherji's employ.
 This unofficial division within the company had monitored the travels and personal finances of some of the company's critics in order to uncover material that might damage their credibility.
 In an effort to improve news coverage of the company, the division also attempted to influence the leadership election of Iceland's main union of journalists.

+It has been reported in the Icelandic media that the term "guerrilla division" was used in a two-person chat between Samherji's then general counsel and the vessel captain on the WhatsApp application because they felt that Samherji's management, board members and external consultants were not doing enough to respond to criticism of the company in the media.
+The "guerrilla division" was therefore a narrow group of people who sought to take a more assertive defence of Samherji than the company itself wanted to do, and who felt that senior management was too lenient.
+Samherji has denied operating such a division and said in a statement that the communications were "personal communication between colleagues and friends that no one expected to become public."
+No data or evidence supports the assertion that the individuals in question attempted to influence the leadership elections of Iceland's main union of journalists, and this claim is based on conclusions drawn from the WhatsApp chat in question.

 The leaked conversations also show that Samherji had planned to dissuade Jóhannes from testifying against the company in Namibian courts by separately suing him for theft in the country.